iturdikulov/notes/Dan-How_to_type_fast.md

 4. "Take one step at a time" I need stay calm, don't rush and progress slowly, as needed

-5. "Prefer short and frequent sessions" [[spaced_repetition|spaced repetition]] also can be applied here
+5. "Prefer short and frequent sessions" [[spaced_repetition]] also can be applied here

 6. "Pressing keys" Use chords for typing (I think its native method).
 Prefer light-typing.
 Practice double-typing each finger for light-typing.